What Are The Different Layers of Blockchain?

 Layer 0

 Blockchain in itself is called layer zero.
 The components required to make blockchain real are the internet, hardware, and many other connections.
-Layer zero blockchain is the initial stage of blockchain that allows various networks to function, such as Bitcoin, Ethereum, and many more.
+Layer 0 blockchain is the initial stage of blockchain that allows various networks to function, such as Bitcoin, Ethereum, and many more.
 Layer 0 also provides blockchain with a facility of cross-chain interoperability communication from top to different layers.
 Layer 0 provides the underlying infrastructure for blockchain.

 Layer 1